Grieving On Social Media Made Me Lonelier Than Ever

 At the same time, while ensuring we are showing up and being present online, we can end up failing to be present for these same friendships in the offline world, which we often don’t view as critically.
 Before social media, we had to make time for our friendships in person.
 There was no alternative.
 I haven’t seen some of my closest friends since before my sister passed, five months ago.
 How could I expect them to know what I needed during my grief when I never communicated it to them?

-For Yasmin Elizabeth, creator of Instagram account Pick Me Up Inc, implementing social media breaks every month has taught her that online behaviours and expectations aren’t real, and we shouldn’t internalise them.
+For Yasmin Elizabeth, creator of the Instagram account Pick Me Up Inc, implementing social media breaks every month has taught her that online behaviors and expectations aren’t real, and we shouldn’t internalize them.
 "We all have the most friends right now yet are the most lonely.
 [Social media] has taken away the value of authentic interaction because people are so accessible that we take it for granted."

 This makes sense.
 Having constant access to something undoubtedly makes us appreciate it less, and the same goes for friendships.
-Since the pandemic and the shift to predominantly digital modes of communication, I’ve come to realise I never really rekindled my friendships in the way they existed before, when I was at university and could see my friends more often without having to schedule it in.
+Since the pandemic and the shift to predominantly digital modes of communication, I’ve come to realize I never really rekindled my friendships in the way they existed before when I was at university and could see my friends more often without having to schedule them in.

-Online, we often assume that access equates to limitless opportunity to 'reach out', making us even more reluctant to contact a friend when we genuinely miss their company or need their advice, disillusioned by the common narrative that if they wanted to get in touch, well, they would.
-As someone who works from home and lives in a different part of the country from all my friends, I’ve realised that my friendships can easily evolve into exchanges that exist solely online if we don’t make the effort to see each other.
+Online, we often assume that access equates to limitless opportunity to reach out, making us even more reluctant to contact a friend when we genuinely miss their company or need their advice, disillusioned by the common narrative that if they wanted to get in touch, well, they would.
+As someone who works from home and lives in a different part of the country from all my friends, I’ve realized that my friendships can easily evolve into exchanges that exist solely online if we don’t make the effort to see each other.

 Advertisement

-Social media ought to be a supplement to our friendships, not the sole medium through which we live them.
+Social media should be a supplement to our friendships, not the sole medium through which we live them.
 Online interactions and connections can never replace in-person quality time.
-Instead of blame, committing more face-to-face time to our friendships might offer us true fulfilment.
+So, committing more to face-to-face time in our friendships might offer us true fulfillment.
 Twitter might tell us to cut that friend off when all we really need from them is a hug, not a FaceTime date.